cybex-gmbh/laravel-protector/UPGRADE-GUIDE.md

 >
 > Impact: Trait is no longer available, classes using this trait will fail to work

 The `HasConfiguration` trait has been removed.
-Its functionality is now integrated directly into the `ProtectorConfig` class.
-If you were using this trait in your own classes, you will need to refactor them to use `ProtectorConfig` or implement similar logic.
+Its functionality is now integrated directly into the `ProtectorConfig` and `ProtectorConfigurator` classes.

 ---